mattfoster/blink1-scripts/README.md

 * Ruby 1.9
 * `blink1-tool`.
 Grab it from [github](https://github.com/todbot/blink1).
-* A config file
+* A config file (see below)

 Usage
 -----

-Simply run: `imap_blinker`, from the command line, or a cronjob or whatever.
+Simply run: `imap_blinker` from the command line, or a cronjob or whatever.

 Config
 ------